 The IOC Advisory Committee on Human Rights is a key instrument to help the IOC meet its human rights responsibilities and address the organisation’s salient human rights risks through a comprehensive strategic approach and policy.

-- Advise the IOC Session, the IOC Executive Board and the IOC President on human rights matter to enable them to make informed, balanced decisions in line with the IOC Strategic Framework on Human Rights
+- Advise the IOC Session, EB and the IOC President on human rights matters to enable them to make informed, balanced decisions in line with the IOC Strategic Framework on Human Rights

-- Provide strategic advice and input on priority human rights topics and related activities as identified in the IOC Human Rights Strategic Framework.
+- Provide strategic advice and input on priority human rights topics and related activities as identified in the Strategic Framework.

-- Provide a constructive review of the IOC Strategic Framework on human rights, policies and progress reports, and issue recommendations from time to time.
+- Provide a constructive review of the Strategic Framework, policies and progress reports, and make recommendations when needed.

-- Advises the IOC on the interpretation of the UNGPs within the Olympic remit
+- Advise the IOC on the interpretation of the UNGPs within the Olympic remit.

 Composition